Khovanov homology detects the trefoils: Background

 \subsubsection{Sutured instanton homology}

 Following Kronheimer and Mrowka \cite{km-excision}, we make the definition below.

-\begin{definition} Given a closure $\data = (Y,R,\eta,\alpha)$ of $(M,\Gamma)$, the \emph{sutured instanton homology}\footnote{In \cite{bs-naturality}, we called this the \emph{twisted sutured instanton homology} and denoted it by $\underline{SHI}(\data)$ instead.} of $\data$ is the $\C$-module $\SHI(\data) = I_*(Y|R)_{\alpha+ \eta}.$ \end{definition}
+\begin{definition} Given a closure $\data = (Y,R,r,m,\eta,\alpha)$ of $(M,\Gamma)$, the \emph{sutured instanton homology}\footnote{In \cite{bs-naturality}, we called this the \emph{twisted sutured instanton homology} and denoted it by $\underline{SHI}(\data)$ instead.} of $\data$ is the $\C$-module $\SHI(\data) = I_*(Y|R)_{\alpha+ \eta}.$ \end{definition}

 Kronheimer and Mrowka proved that, up to isomorphism, $\SHI(\data)$ is an invariant of $(M,\Gamma)$.
+(In fact, they took $I_*(Y|R)_\alpha$ to be their invariant, but proved it isomorphic to $I_*(Y|R)_{\alpha+\eta}$ via excision.)
 In \cite{bs-naturality}, we constructed for any two closures $\data,\data'$ of $(M,\Gamma)$ of genus at least two a \emph{canonical} isomorphism which is well-defined up to multiplication in $\C^\times$.
+(See the proof of Theorem~\ref{thm:alexwelldefined} for details of the construction.)
 In particular, these isomorphisms satisfy, up to multiplication in $\C^\times$, for any triple $\data,\data',\data''$ of such closures.
 The groups $\SHI(\data)$ and isomorphisms $\Psi_{\data,\data'}$ ranging over closures of $(M,\Gamma)$ of genus at least two thus define what we called a \emph{projectively transitive system of $\C$-modules} in \cite{bs-naturality}. \begin{definition} The \emph{sutured instanton homology of $(M,\Gamma)$} is the projectively transitive system of $\C$-modules $\SHI(M,\Gamma)$ defined by the groups and canonical isomorphisms above. \end{definition}

-\begin{remark}The isomorphisms $\Psi_{\data,\data'}$ are defined using $2$-handle and excision cobordisms.
-We will provide more details in Section \ref{sec:alex} where we show that these isomorphisms respect the Alexander gradings associated to certain properly embedded surfaces in $(M,\Gamma)$. \end{remark}
+\begin{remark} The isomorphisms $\Psi_{\data,\data'}$ are defined using $2$-handle and excision cobordisms.
+We will provide more details in Section \ref{sec:alex}, where we show that these isomorphisms respect the Alexander gradings associated to certain properly embedded surfaces in $(M,\Gamma)$. \end{remark}

+\begin{remark} We emphasize that if either $\data$ or $\data'$ has genus one, then there is still an isomorphism $\SHI(\data) \xrightarrow{\sim} \SHI(\data')$, though it may not be canonical.
+We will show in Theorem~\ref{thm:alexwelldefined} that even these non-canonical isomorphisms respect the Alexander gradings, which will be necessary to relate our Alexander grading to one defined by Kronheimer and Mrowka (see Remarks~\ref{rem:khi-genus-one-closure} and \ref{rmk:symmetryknots}). \end{remark}

 The following result of Kronheimer and Mrowka \cite[Proposition 7.8]{km-excision} will be important for us.
 We sketch their proof below so that we can refer to this construction later.

 \begin{proposition} Suppose $(H_S,\Gamma_S)$ is a product sutured manifold as in Example \ref{eg:prodsutured}.
 Then $\SHI(H_S,\Gamma_S)\cong\C.$ \end{proposition}